 Created by writer Joe Simon and artist Jack Kirby, “Bucky” Barnes was the sidekick of Timely Comics’ (and eventually Marvel Comics’) central hero Captain America.
 Making his first appearance in Captain America #1 in March 1941, Bucky (who was named for a childhood friend of Simon’s) started out as a sort of Army mascot at Camp Lehigh, where he was tagged with his nickname.
 A natural fighter, he was sent to train in England, then became the sidekick of Captain America.
 After several successful missions together, tragedy would strike when a bomb exploded on a plane while the heroes were aboard.
 Cap’s body would be frozen in the icy waters, to be revived decades later, but as far as the readers were told, Bucky’s body simply vanished.
 During the readership decline of the late 1940s, Bucky was “replaced” by Betsy Ross (Golden Girl) as she became Cap’s partner.
 Making a brief appearance in the 1950s, the character of Bucky would be dormant after September 1954.

 In the Silver Age resurgence of superheroes, Captain America returned as a central hero, but Bucky was reported as killed by the bomb, appearing only in flashback scenes.
 However, in a Modern Age retroactive continuity, Bucky’s character was restored.
 In the retcon version, after the bomb exploded, a Soviet spy submarine in the area recovered Bucky’s body, which was highly damaged and.
 Reviving his lifeless body, the Soviets replaced his missing left arm with a cybernetic version, which could throw far, produce electromagnetic pulses, jam metal detectors and x-rays, and produce electrical shocks.
 The arm was upgraded by Nick Fury to a more realistic-looking fully synthetic version, and it can also be mentally controlled by Bucky via implants, even if it is separated from his body.
 In order to save his life, Bucky was also injected with Infinity Formula by Nick Fury.
 The long-term effects of this injection are undetermined.
 Codenamed The Winter Soldier, Bucky was loyal only to the Soviets, sent out on espionage and assassination missions.
 After a few years of active duty, the Soviets put the Winter Soldier in a suspended state until he re-emerged decades later.
-After battling with Captain America, Cap used the Cosmic Cube to restore Bucky’s memories, after which Bucky destroyed the Cube and disappeared.
+After battling with his former partner, Cap used the Cosmic Cube to restore Bucky’s memories, after which Bucky destroyed the Cube and disappeared.
 All but Captain America believed him to be dead.
 He would eventually replace Steve Rogers as Captain America, joining the New Avengers.

 In the cinematic releases Captain America: The First Avenger, Captain America: The Winter Soldier and Captain America: Civil War, Bucky is portrayed by Sebastian Stan.
 Stan’s Bucky also made a cameo appearance in Ant-Man, and he is slated to reprise the role in the upcoming film Avengers: Infinity War.